zule-lab/example-GIS-data-archiving/README.md

 - Using geopackages in R: https://ryanpeek.org/mapping-in-R-workshop/02_import_export_gpkg.html

 4. Metadata
 - Please accompany your file submission with a metadata file following the format of the metadata found in 2021-07-14_example-layer_IR

+**NOTE:** complete GIS datasets and accompanying metadata should be added to the D: drive of the lab computer, in the folder `GIS-database`.
+If you do not have access to the lab computer, please contact Bella.